ibm-cloud-docs/FileStorage/expandable_file_storage.md

 This feature is available for storage that is provisioned in [data centers](/docs/FileStorage?topic=FileStorage-selectDC) with enhanced capabilities.
 Encrypted storage that is provisioned in these data centers can be increased to up to 12 TB.

 Existing size limitations for {{site.data.keyword.filestorage_short}} that was provisioned with Endurance still apply (up to 4 TB for 10 IOPS tier and up to 12 TB for all other tiers).

+You can't change the file share to a smaller size after you expand its capacity.
+{: note}

 ## Resizing storage in the UI
 {: #resizingstepsUI}